 ACNA presently requires all participants to sign a COVID health safety waiver and a participation liability waiver at the start of the event.

-TT West participants are required to get their TT safety inspected within a month prior to the start of TT West.
+TT West participants are also required to get their TT safety inspected within a month prior to the start of TT West.
+An inspection form will be provided to you.
 The items covered in the inspection are the same that most dealers and independent garages perform for free when you have work done on your TT.
 Most Audi dealerships will perform this inspection for free if you tell them it is for an ACNA event.
 You may also get it done by your favorite mechanic.
 While most of us take good care of our TTs and work on the cars ourselves, it is always good to get a fresh set of eyes on your TT.
 Therefore, having the inspection done by someone other than yourself is strongly recommended.
 However, you may perform the inspection yourself.

-A note to owners of Mk 1 (2000-2006) TTs.
+A note to owners of TTs with timing belts.
 Be aware that the 100K mile replacement stated in the owner’s manual for the timing belt in the Mk 1 1.8L engine is generally considered to be wrong.
 The generally accepted replacement interval is about 5 years or 60K miles.
 While it is easy to check the belt itself, the primary failures are the water pump and belt tensioner which cannot be inspected.
-I mention this because a timing belt failure during TT West would be catastrophic, disabling your car in the middle of nowhere, and causing $5K+ damage to your engine.
+We mention this because a timing belt failure during TT West will be catastrophic, disabling your car in the middle of nowhere, and causing $5K+ damage to your engine.

-Similarly, owners of 10+ year old Mk 2 TTs should also get their timing belt replaced irrespective of mileage.
-The Mk 2 TTS has a belt, and 2008 and some 2009 base TTs also have belts.
-Newer base TTs have a timing chain.
+Similarly, owners of 10+ year old Mk 2 TTs with a timing belt should also consider replacing their timing belts irrespective of mileage.
+The Mk 2 TTS has a belt, as well as 2008 and some 2009 Mk 2 base TTs.
+Newer Mk 2 base TTs have a timing chain.